 This command initializes the local repository within the working directory.
 The local repository is created within a hidden .git/

 subdirectory.
-Run the command ls -al
+Run the command:

 to see the .git/

-subdirectory.
-You may be able to see the .git/
+You may see the .git/

 Git is now monitoring the workspace for changes to files and subdirectories.
 You only need to run git init